geodynamics/pylith/examples/subduction-2d/README.md

 tail -f step05.log
 ```

-# Step06: Earthquake cycle with rate-state friction
+# Step 6: Earthquake cycle with rate-state friction

 **WARNING**: This example will not work with PyLith v3.0.
 It uses
 spontaneous fault rupture, which has not been implemented in v3.0.
 Use
-the PyLith v2.2.1 release to simulate spontaneous fault rupture.
+the PyLith v2.2.2 release and the example files included with it to
+simulate spontaneous fault rupture.

 This simulation uses drives sponaneous rupture on the subducting
 interface using prescribed asesismic slip on the bottom of the